cspet53/The-Saviour/README.md

 # The-Saviour
-Filter the meteors and be 'The Saviour'
+Filter the meteors and be 'The Saviour'.
 I am CS Peterson.
 I love coding in Python.
 Today, I am presenting a new game which I created in Python.
 And, the game is called 'The Saviour'.
 I made this game using various modules which I would be revealing at the end.
 So here is a bit of backstory of the game.
 After this, I recommend reading the README.pdf which contains a total guide to the game along with a picture.